Pop Archives

 Version alert from Terry Stacey.

-When innovative young LA songwriter-producers Jerry Leiber and Mike Stoller wound up their independent R&B label Spark to join with New York’s Atlantic Records in late 1955, they retained two members of The Robins, a vocal group they had recorded since 1953 (Riot In Cell Block #9, Sleepy Joe’s Café).
+In late 1955, innovative young Los Angeles songwriter-producers Jerry Leiber and Mike Stoller wound up their independent R&B label Spark to join with New York’s Atlantic Records.
+They retained two members of The Robins, a vocal group they had recorded since 1953 (Riot In Cell Block #9, Sleepy Joe’s Café).

-Carl Gardner and Bobby Nunn were joined by new recruits for January 1956 sessions in a group named – with a nod to the West Coast-East Coast connection – The Coasters.
+Carl Gardner and Bobby Nunn from The Robins were joined by new recruits for January 1956 sessions in a group named – with a nod to the West Coast-East Coast connection – The Coasters.

 Carl Gardner stuck with The Coasters as lead tenor, and by the end of 1957 the rest of the line-up had stabilised to trademark lead baritone Billy Guy, bass man Will “Dub” Jones and second tenor Cornel Gunter.
 The saxophone of King Curtis also became an indispensable part of the Coasters sound from early 1958.